UtrechtUniversity/davrods/README.md

 ## Building from source ##

+This repository includes a Vagrant configuration for building Davrods from source on either CentOS 7 (for the RPM package) or Ubuntu 18.04 LTS (for the DEB package).
+It can be found in `vagrant/build`.
+In order to build a package using Vagrant, edit the .env file in the Vagrant build directory.
+Adjust the BOXNAME and IRODS_VERSION vars as needed.
+Then run `vagrant up` to provision the VM.
+The VM has all dependencies pre-installed, as well as a clone of the Davrods repository.
+Log in on the VM using `vagrant ssh`, then generate the build directory and create the package (see below).

-To build from source, the following build-time dependencies must be installed (package names may differ on your platform):
+To build from source without using the Vagrant configuration, the following build-time dependencies must be installed (package names may differ on your platform):

 - `cmake`
 - `make`